istio/community/WORKING-GROUP-PROCESSES.md

 ## Proposing a new working group

-If you’ve identified a substantial architectural area which would benefit from long-time, concerted and focused design, then you should consider creating a new working group.
+If you’ve identified a substantial architectural area which would benefit from long-lived, concerted and focused design, then you should consider creating a new working group.
 To do so, you need to:

 * **Create a charter**.
 This should be a few paragraphs explaining: